 Should you not have any documentation, please see the RESOURCE LINKS (page 5 of the application) to request the VETERAN’s information.
 This process in ordering/requesting records may take some time.

 Filipino World War II Veterans Congressional Gold Medal Application:

 To learn more about the Congressional Gold Medal, visit filvetrep.org.

 Congressional Gold Medal Fundraiser

-The Filipino Veterans Recognition and Education Project (FilVetRep) consists of local, regional, and national leaders coming from various backgrounds spanning from military, politics, business, and advocacy.
-The Veterans Equity Center’s Executive Director, Luisa Antonio, is the FilVetRep Regional Director Representative of California (Region 9).
+The Filipino Veterans Recognition and Education Project (FilVetREP) consists of local, regional, and national leaders coming from various backgrounds spanning from military, politics, business, and advocacy.
+The Bayanihan Equity Center’s Executive Director, Luisa Antonio, is the FilVetREP Regional Director Representative of California (Region 9).